-We are taking a risk here, naming and talking about something that the world around us just wants you to “get over,” resulting in guilt and shame surrounding it when it feels (and actually is) impossible to “get over”.
+We are taking a risk here.
+We are naming and shaming something that the world around us wants you to just “get over” as well as the resulting guilt and shame when it feels, and actually is, impossible to “get over.”

 If you are a human being, the chances are high that you have experienced grief in some capacity in your lifetime.
 For many, it feels all too common.